AdvanceParty/election-debate/readme.md

 [Jannelle Shane's](https://aiweirdness.com/) experiments with neural networks are an ongoing course of inspiration and hilarity.

+## Deployment

+Continuous deployment to Netlify is configured via webhooks.
+To trigger a new deployment, push to the master branch on the github repo.

 ## Requirements

 #### To build the static site